jgomez07/Pewlett-Hackard-Analysis-/README.md

 - The majority of the employees at Pewllet Hackard are at the senior level which indicates they may be closer to retirement age.

--The minority of the employees at Pewlllet Hackard are closer to being entry level.
+- The minority of the employees at Pewlllet Hackard are closer to being entry level.

 # Summary